-Saints Chanel, Montfort and Wojtyla « Catholic Insight
+Saints Peter Chanel and Louis Grignon de Montfort « Catholic Insight

-On this joyful day, we celebrate a double memorial: Saint Peter Chanel (+1841) who evangelized the island of Futuna in the South Pacific – the first to bring the Good News to a people who had never heard of Christianity.
-He was tireless and indefatigable in the midst of very difficult and discouraging conditions, and, like many martyrs, was already a saint before he was put to death – recognized so from his childhood, through his days in the seminary and as an exemplary parish priest.
+On this joyful Eastertide day, we celebrate a double memorial: Saint Peter Chanel (+1841) who evangelized the island of Futuna in the South Pacific – the first to bring the Good News to a people who had never heard of Christianity.
+He was tireless and indefatigable in the midst of very difficult and discouraging conditions, and, like many martyrs, was already a saint before he was put to death – recognized so from his humble beginnings in childhood, working as a shepherd from the time he was seven, until his twelfth year.
+His piety and intelligence were recognized, and he was sent first to school, then to the seminary, before his ordination on July 15, 1827.
+He was, as expected, an exemplary parish priest.

+But his heart was in the missions, to which he had felt called since his youth.
+Father Peter joined the recently-founded (1816) Society of Mary – the Marists – and was sent to their outposts in the South Pacific islands in 1837 – well before they were tourist destinations – to Wallis, Tahiti, Tonga, and finally, to Futuna.
+(In one of those innumerable coincidences of history, this is also the date of the mutiny on the Bounty by Fletcher Christian and fellows in 1789, – as France was plunging into revolution.
+All the mutineers ended up in Tahiti – which had yet to be evangelized, before hiding out on remote Pitcairn Island).
+The labour was unremitting and relentless, but Father Peter displayed the highest level of self-control and virtue, as one contemporary describes the priest:

+Chanel’s was beloved by the island people, who recognized his own love for them, becoming indeed ‘all things to all men’.

+He could never refuse anything to the Futunians, even to those who persecuted him; he always made excuses for them and never rejected them, even though they were often rude and troublesome.
+He displayed an unparalleled mildness towards everyone on all occasions without exception

-Father Peter joined the recently-founded (1816) Society of Mary – the Marists – and was sent on his mission to the islands in 1837, from Wallis, to Tahiti, to Tonga, and finally, to Futuna.
-His success prompted the Niuliki, the King of the people of that last island, to jealousy, when his own son desired baptism.
-Like many rulers before and since, he thought that Christianity would undermine his own authority.
+But this charity – as is oft the case – prompted Niuliki, the King of the people of Futuna, to jealousy, when his own son desired baptism.
+Like many rulers before and since, the king thought that Christianity – more specifically, Christ Himself – would undermine his own authority.
 So he sent a warrior to do ‘whatever was necessary’, hearkening back to Henry II’s lament of his own archbishop, Thomas a Becket, ‘would no one rid me of this meddlesome priest?”.
 And like the trio of knights in the 12th century, the pagan ‘warrior’ of the 19th decided that meant putting the priest to a violent end, clubbing him to death with an axe on this day in 1841, after feigning need of medical attention.

-Not long before, as the storm clouds gathered around him, Father Peter had calmly declared: It does not matter if I die.
+Not long before, as the storm clouds gathered around him, Father Peter had calmly declared in prophecy: It does not matter if I die.
 Christ’s religion is so deeply rooted on this island that it cannot be destroyed by my death

 Soon after the martyrdom of the saint, the King’s son did convert, and, as a contemporary eulogy declares: The blood of this martyr benefited, in the first place, the natives of Futuna, for a few years later they were all converted to the faith of Christ